Lamoda: History

 The company was founded in 2011.

-In 2012 Lamoda entered the Kazakh market.
+In 2012, Lamoda entered the Kazakh market.
 And in 2013 it started working in Ukraine.

-In 2014-2022 Lamoda was part of the Global Fashion Group (created by Kinnevik, Rocket Internet and Access Industries).
-Since December 2022 the owner is Yakov Panchenko (owns the Stockmann department store chain in Russia) through JSC LM Holding.
+In 2014-2022, Lamoda was part of the Global Fashion Group (created by Kinnevik, Rocket Internet, and Access Industries).
+Since December 2022, the owner is Yakov Panchenko (owns the Stockmann department store chain in Russia) through JSC LM Holding.

-In November 2014 Lamoda opened an office in London, launching a project to create clothing under her own brand Lost Ink.
+In November 2014, Lamoda opened an office in London, launching a project to create clothing under her own brand Lost Ink.

 Lamoda also entered the Belarusian market at the end of 2014.
 Approximately 80% of Lamoda's turnover was in Russia, 10-13% in Kazakhstan, and 7-8% in Ukraine.

 According to Data Insight in 2017, Lamoda took the 2nd place in the Russian online clothing and footwear market, losing the first place to Wildberries.

-In 2018 the company was ranked among the "20 most expensive companies on the Runet" by Forbes, ranking 9th.
+In 2018, the company was ranked among the "20 most expensive companies on the Runet" by Forbes, ranking 9th.

-In 2019 Lamoda rebranded and updated its logo.
-The new logo is completely black, with the first two letters offset at a slight angle.
+In 2019, Lamoda rebranded and updated its logo.
+The new logo is entirely black, with the first two letters offset slightly.

-In 2019 the company had about 380 of its own pick-up points and 17,000 partner ones.
+In 2019, the company had about 380 of its own pickup points and 17,000 partner pickup points.
 More than 6 million products from 3,000 brands could be purchased on the marketplace.

 As of 2021, the company had more than 7,000 employees.

-In 2021 the company took 7th place in the ranking of the "30 most expensive companies on the Runet".
+In 2021, the company took 7th place in the ranking of the "30 most expensive companies on the Runet".